Tuoba: Ethnicity and language

-The Tuoba and their Rouran enemies descended from common ancestors.
-The Weishu stated that the Rourans were of Donghu origins and Tuoba originated from Xianbei, who were also Donghu's descendants.
+According to Hyacinth (Bichurin), an early 19th-century scholar, the Tuoba and their Rouran enemies descended from common ancestors.
+The Rouran state was undoubtedly multi-ethnic.
+As the ancient sources regard the Rouran as a separate branch of the Xiongnu Book of Song and Book of Liang connected Rourans to the earlier Xiongnu while The Weishu stated that the Rourans were of Donghu origins and the Tuoba originated from the Xianbei, who were also Donghu's descendants.
+The Xianbei were likely not of a single ethnicity, but rather a multilingual, multi-ethnic confederation.
 The Donghu ancestors of Tuoba and Rouran were most likely proto-Mongols.
-Nomadic confederations of Inner Asia were often linguistically diverse, and Tuoba Wei comprised the para-Mongolic Tuoba as well as assimilated Turkic peoples such as Hegu (紇骨) and Yizhan (乙旃); consequently, about one quarter of the Tuoba tribal confederation was composed of Dingling elements as Tuoba migrated from northeastern Mongolia to northern China.

 Alexander Vovin (2007) identifies the Tuoba language as a Mongolic language.
 On the other hand, Juha Janhunen proposed that the Tuoba might have spoken an Oghur Turkic language.
 René Grousset, writing in the early 20th century, identifies the Tuoba as a Turkic tribe.
 According to Peter Boodberg, a 20th-century scholar, the Tuoba language was essentially Turkic with Mongolic admixture.
 Chen Sanping observed that the Tuoba language contains both elements.
+According to Joo-Yup Lee nomadic confederations were often made up of tribes of diverse linguistic backgrounds.
+For instance, the ruling elite of the Tuoba Wei dynasty (386–534CE) was made up of both Turkic and Mongolic groups.
+While migrating southward to northern China from their original abode in northeastern Mongolia, the Para-Mongolic Tuoba assimilated several Turkic Dingling (Tiele) tribes such as the Hegu (Qirghiz) and Yizhan.
+As a result, the Dingling elements constituted as much as a quarter of the Tuoba tribe.
 Liu Xueyao stated that the Tuoba may have had their own language which should not be assumed to be identical with any other known languages.
+Andrew Shimunek (2017) classifies Tuoba (Tabghach) as a "Serbi" (i.e., para-Mongolic) language.
+Shimunek's Serbi branch also consists of the Tuyuhun and Khitan languages.
+An-King Lim (2016, 2023) classifies Tuoba (Tabghatch) as Turkic language.

 History

+The Tuoba were a Xianbei clan.
 The distribution of the Xianbei people ranged from present day Northeast China to Mongolia, and the Tuoba were one of the largest clans among the western Xianbei, ranging from present day Shanxi province and westward and northwestward.
 They established the state of Dai from 310 to 376 AD and ruled as the Northern Wei from 386 to 536.
 The Tuoba states of Dai and Northern Wei also claimed to possess the quality of earth in the Chinese Wu Xing theory.
 All the chieftains of the Tuoba were revered as emperors in the Book of Wei and the History of the Northern Dynasties.
+A branch of the Tuoba in the west known as the Tufa also ruled the Southern Liang dynasty from 397 to 414 during the Sixteen Kingdoms period.